 Hotel De Paris – Monte Carlo

 The Côtes d’Azur is so awash in extreme wealth that I splurged on an Italian, magnetic, crocodile money clip from a deluxe casino shop.
 It was less than half the price of an LV money clip, and theirs is synthetic.
 There is an area nearby called Cap Ferrat where the real estate runs 250,000 euros per square meter, so I figured my 110 euro purchase was a bargain.
 I have to say that I dislike Cap Ferrat on principle since Bono and the Edge have property there.

 Oceanographic Institute – A place where Jacques Cousteau spent a lot of time.

 The Church where Grace Kelly married Prince Ranier.
-A little known fact is in the movie “To Catch a Thief”, Cary Grant complains about the speed of her driving on exactly the hairpin turn where she had her fatal accident.
+A little-known fact is in the movie “To Catch a Thief”, Cary Grant complained about the speed of her driving on exactly the hairpin turn where she had her fatal accident.
 Contrary to some opinions, she was not driving hazardously but suffered a stroke in the middle of the turn causing her to catapult off the cliff.